signet4grn/SIGNET/README.md

 ## Requirement
 1. This package runs on UNIX bash shell.
 Check your shell with "echo $SHELL" to make sure that you are running on UNIX bash shell.
-2. This package assumes you are using the **Slurm Workload Manager** for supercomputers in the network analysis stage.
+2. This package assumes you are using the **Slurm Workload Manager** for high performance computing (HPC) clusters in the network analysis stage.
 3. This pacakge assumes you have singularity installed if you would like to use the container image that described below.
 If you are using the linux system, you could install singularity following https://sylabs.io/guides/3.8/user-guide/quick_start.html#quick-installation-steps.
 If you are a windows/mac user, you could find the installation guide in https://sylabs.io/guides/3.8/admin-guide/installation.html.
 You could also choose to skip the container, and instead install all the packages required mannually.